A self-service document scoped to one support question, written once to deflect repeat contacts from the same issue.

 A knowledge base article is a single self-service support document that answers one question or solves one problem, so a user can resolve an issue without contacting a human.
 It is the unit of the help centre.
-Its economics are unusual: a good article is written once and read by thousands, deflecting a support contact every time.
-That reach is also the trap, because an article that goes stale keeps being read, and a wrong answer at scale costs more than no answer at all.
+A single article is written once and read by many, deflecting a support contact each time it answers.

 The methodology behind the modern support knowledge base was formalised by the Consortium for Service Innovation, founded in Seattle in 1992, which developed what is now called Knowledge-Centered Service (originally SolutionSolutionDiscoveryA proposed approach to address an opportunityView reference →-Centered Support, later Knowledge-Centered Support).
 Its premise is to capture, structure, and reuse support knowledge by integrating the knowledge base directly into the support workflow, so that resolving a ticket and writing the article that prevents the next one become the same act.
 KCS reframed the article as a by-product of solving real problems, written in the customer's words, rather than documentation drafted in advance by a technical writer who never took the call.